zkovari/gradle-changelog-automation-plugin/README.md

 Inspired by [GitLab](https://gitlab.com/gitlab-org/gitlab-ce/): [https://about.gitlab.com/2018/07/03/solving-gitlabs-changelog-conflict-crisis/](https://about.gitlab.com/2018/07/03/solving-gitlabs-changelog-conflict-crisis/)

-# What does this plugin do?
+# What does this plugin do

 This plugin is able to generate `CHANGELOG.md` from YAML files.
 One YAML file represents one unreleased changelog entry.